eerkela/bertrand/README.rst

    2    4.0
    dtype: object

-Or create entirely new attributes and methods above and beyond what's pandas includes by default.
+Or create entirely new attributes and methods above and beyond what pandas includes by default.

 .. doctest::